The best bakeries in Hong Kong for European-style breads and pastries

-From sourdough to cookies to banana bread, by now, we’ve probably realised that nailing the perfect crumb and crust is a lot harder than how expert bakeries and baking blogs make it look.
-Craving those carbs?
-Thankfully, with these Western-style bakeries in Hong Kong continuing to dish up fresh hot bread and pastries daily, you won’t have to pore over another cookbook just to get your hands on the goods.
+From sourdough to cookies to banana bread, we’ve probably realised by now that nailing the perfect crumb and crust is a lot harder than how expert bakeries and baking blogs make it look.
+Thankfully, these Western-style bakeries in Hong Kong continuing to dish up fresh hot bread and delicious French pastries daily, so you’ll never have to stress about treating yourself to some quality croissants, tarts, and cakes.

 It felt like a lifetime ago, but the pandemic gave rise to the art of homemade bread.
 After all, we were busy quarantining and social distancing, so it became a “hobby” to pass the time.
 But most homes in Hong Kong don’t have the luxury to even fit an oven.
 So, it is always a better idea to leave it to the experts.
-Luckily in Hong Kong, we have more Western bakeries popping up.
+Luckily, there’s an increasing number of Western bakeries popping up in Hong Kong, all serving some of the best pastries and bread in the city.
 Who can deny the delicious sourdough egg tarts from Bakehouse?
 Or the British delights from The Baker and the Bottleman?

 The best bakeries in Hong Kong for your fix of bread and pastry